Get free weekly resources from us!

 Ask:

-Say: We’re going to play the game again, this time imitating the actions of God, our dad in heaven.
+Say: We’re going to play the game again, this time imitating the actions of God, our Father in heaven.

 Have the kids play a second game of Charades, this time performing actions that God wants us to imitate.
-Give ideas if needed, such as feeding the hungry, clothing the poor, praying, caring for the sick.
+Give ideas if needed, such as serving others’ needs, praying, caring for the sick, showing kindness, respecting parents, and so on.

 Say: Sometimes it can be hard to know how to imitate God because we can’t see him.
 But we can look to our fathers and other honorable men as examples.
 If they love and follow God, then we can imitate them as they imitate God.
 Let’s make a special craft to celebrate our fathers and thank them for imitating God.